 There is also little research on the different processes for different kinds of social missions.
 Building on the above example of what challenge the entrepreneur takes, it is important to understand the effect of judgmental and cognitive abilities of the individual on opportunity identification and action.

 Further, studies have largely focused upon sole individuals as opposed to entrepreneurial teams.
-This leaves a blank in social entrepreneurship research for how team dynamics may strongly affect the kind of social mission selected, design of the social venture, the motivation of the cohort and as such, the ability to secure funding and translating thought into action.
+This leaves a blank in research on social enterprise for how team dynamics may strongly affect the kind of social mission selected, design of the social venture, the motivation of the cohort and as such, the ability to secure funding and translating thought into action.

 Another area requiring exploration is the cross-level mechanisms that relate individual decisions to organisational objectives, design on a broader scale, especially after the venture has been formed.